 While we're on the subject of "point of view," consider the difference between these two statements:

-the 1st person point of view, the "subjective style," places the emphasis
+first statement, the 1st person point of view, the "subjective style,"

-statement, the third person, or "objective style" places the emphasis
+different second statement, the third person, or "objective style"

-is on the speech, and if the writer doesn't provide justification, the reader
+places the emphasis is on the speech, and if the writer doesn't provide

 When you write with an objective purpose, you are usually trying to explain, analyze, inform, or objectively interpret something (you can subjectively, or expressively, interpret things, as well).

-If you had an expressive purpose for the "freedom" assignment, you might have arrive at a topic like one of these:
+If you had an expressive purpose for the hypothetical "freedom" assignment, you might have arrived at a topic like one of these: